dcoates83/Azure-Sky-Ragdolls/pages/litters.md

 <h1 class="header-2">Upcoming Litters</h1>
 <p>All litters will all be from our foundation male King Tzar.
 Who is a Seal Bicolor and carries the Lilac gene.</p>

-<p>Litters <strong>could be earlier or later</strong> or even the order switched.
-If
-you place a deposit, we will notify who is pregnant when it is known.</p>
 <p>Cats typically do not show any signs of pregnancy until second
 month of pregnancy.</p>
           <p>